SHARIFsGIT/GUI-inside-a-docker-container/README.md

 Hello dockers!

 Recently I worked on a docker file for ROBOKUDO and tried to open a GUI inside from that docker container.
-Here is the brief note might be helpful for you as well.
+Here is a brief note that might be helpful for you as well.

 Docker file for robokudo: